Scullyy/scully_emotemenu/README.md

 - Ability to hide certain menus along with NSFW, gang and social movement emotes

-- Easy To understand configuration file
+- Easy to understand configuration file

 - Exports and events to integrate within other resources